A blog post

 For Millennials, the American Dream is very much alive, even in the midst of the Recession.

 Pew Research has been tracking attitudes of Gen X’ers and Gen Y’ers for many years.
 They recently reported that “Today’s employed young people are actually somewhat more optimistic about their economic future than Gen Xers were when they were young.” (“Millennials Confident.
 Connected.
-Open to Change”, February 2010) Even more startling, Pew found the overall level of optimism among Millennials about their personal economic future today is higher than it was in 2006!
+Open to Change”) Even more startling, Pew found the overall level of optimism among Millennials about their personal economic future today is higher than it was in 2006!

 “Even though the recession has been hard on young people, it has not dimmed their optimism.
 About two-thirds of Millennials (68%) say they are not earning enough money to live the kind of life they want.
 However, within that group the vast majority (88%) say they expect to earn enough in the future to live the good life.
 That is significantly higher than the percentage of Gen Xers (76%) or Baby Boomers (46%) who share this hopeful view.”